by Jim W. Dean, VT Editor, …with New Eastern Outlook, Moscow

 Lebanon has managed to keep its head down during all the Syrian mayhem, having its hands full with Palestinian refugees and a diverse coalition government, which is a monster to control in itself.
 We recently came close to a war there after the Israeli drone strike on the Hezbollah media office in Beirut killing two Hezbollah people.

 Then we waited for Hezbollah’s retaliatory strike that we knew would come.
-Veterans Today’s analysis of the footage of the double missile strike showed the large diesel tank in the MRAP vehicle going up in a 50-foot diameter fireball which would certainly have caused serious injuries.
+VT’s analysis of the footage of the double missile strike showed the large diesel tank in the MRAP vehicle going up in a 50-foot diameter fireball which would certainly have caused serious injuries.

 The IDF put out a cover story of minor damage, which few believed.
 Netanyahu did not escalate by initiating more intensive attacks, probably because he did not want a shooting war in the runup to the election.
 He can always start one after the election.